bucketeer-io/bucketeer-docs/docs/sdk/server-side/node-js/index.md

 :::caution

-Node JS SDK Version (Alpha) The Node JS SDK is currently in its Alpha stage.
+The Node.js SDK is currently in its Alpha stage.
 If you find any issues or have suggestions for improvement, feel free to open an [issue](https://github.com/bucketeer-io/node-server-sdk/issues).

 :::